 Benefits for Disabled Widows or Widowers

-Posted on behalf of Phillips Disability, P.C. on Nov 09, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Nov 09, 2017 in SSD

 In some situations, disabled widows or widowers may be able to receive survivors benefits through their spouse’s earning record.
 The disabled widow or widower must be able to establish his or her own disability as well as meet other criteria in order to be eligible for these benefits.

-The Social Security Disability lawyers at Phillips Disability are knowledgeable in various aspects of Social Security Disability law.
+The Social Security Disability lawyers at Dayes Law Firm PC are knowledgeable in various aspects of Social Security Disability law.
 Contact us to schedule a free consultation for help with your disabled widow’s or widower’s benefits.

 Requirements for Disabled Widow’s Benefits

 To qualify for disable widow’s or widower’s benefits, a claimant must meet all of the following criteria: